Home page of Mark Pollicott

 A Little Background

-I was both an undergraduate (in Mathematics and Physics) and a graduate student (in Mathematics) at Warwick University.
+I was born in Nottingham, England and attended High Pavement Grammer School, where my housemaster was booker prize winning author Stanley Middleton.
+I was both an undergraduate (in the Physics Department) and a graduate student (in the Mathematics Department ) at Warwick University.
 My PhD supervisor was the late William Parry, FRS.
 I returned to Warwick for the first time from 1992 to 1995 (as a Lecturer, then Reader) and for the second time in 2005 (as a Professor).

 When not at Warwick, I held permanent positions in Edinburgh (New Blood Lecturer, 1984-88), Porto (Investigador Auxiliar, 1989-92) and Manchester (Fielden chair, 1996-2004).

-I have co-organized a 6 month programme on Ergodic Theory, Geometric Rigidity and Number Theory at the Newton Institute (2000); a year long symposium on Ergodic Theory and Dynamical Systems (2010-2011); a 6 month programme on Fluctuations and Large Deviations at the CIB-Lausanne (2013); and a 4 month programme on Dimension and Dynamics at ICERM-Providence (2016), as well many conferences including a school and workshop on Thermodynamic Formalism (CIRM-Luminy, 1-12 July 2019).
+I have co-organized a 6 month programme on Ergodic Theory, Geometric Rigidity and Number Theory at the Newton Institute (2000); a year long symposium on Ergodic Theory and Dynamical Systems (2010-2011); a 6 month programme on Fluctuations and Large Deviations at the CIB-Lausanne (2013); and a 4 month programme on Dimension and Dynamics at ICERM-Providence (2016), as well many other individual conferences.including a school, workshop and conference on Thermodynamic Formalism (CIRM-Luminy, 1-12 July and 9-13 December, 2019).

-I am a consulting editor for the Proceedings of the Edinburgh Mathematical Society an editor for the Journal of Fractal Geometry and Nonlinearity, and a former editor of both Ergodic Theory and Dynamical Systems and Discrete and Continuous Dynamical Systems.
+I am a consulting editor for the Proceedings of the Edinburgh Mathematical Society, an editor for the Journal of Fractal Geometry and Nonlinearity, a member of the Advisory Board for the Springer Lecture Notes in Mathematics and a former editor of both Ergodic Theory and Dynamical Systems and Discrete and Continuous Dynamical Systems.